 You’ll never have to go far for fun.
 If you have young children, you have a built-in place for birthday parties and playdates, and as they age, you can be sure that your children and all their friends won’t want to stray far from home to have a great time.

-The same could be said for adults, as well, as a pool is a perfect centerpiece for countless memories of backyard BBQs and summer nights for the whole family.
+The same could be said for adults, as a pool is a perfect centerpiece for countless memories of backyard BBQs and summer nights for the whole family.

 Even though most home pools are built for leisure, they also provide the added benefit of the perfect place to exercise, without the commute to the gym or public pool.

-You can swim laps, host water aerobics for your friends, or even play a rowdy round of Marco Polo with the grandchildren, all without leaving the comfort of home.
+You can swim laps, host water aerobics for your friends, or even play a rowdy round of Marco Polo with the grandchildren without leaving the comfort of home.

-If your pool is deep enough to safely dive, it’s also a great opportunity to practice the form and muscle control that comes along with the sport.
+If your pool is deep enough to safely dive, it’s also a great opportunity to practice the form and muscle control associated with the sport.

 Depending on the location of your home, having a pool in your backyard might be a mere matter of convenience, as the nearest local public pool isn’t so local at all.